harvester/harvester/docs/create-vm.md

 ### Cloud config examples

-- config the password of the default user
+Config for the password of the default user:

 ```YAML
 #cloud-config
 password: password